garethjmsaunders/blog-posts/vision-blog/2019-12-13-sprint-review.md

 ### 5. Close the meeting

-With the sprint review complete, the team now has an opportunity to ask the customer to accept this potentially-shippable increment for deployment and then close the sprint review meeting.
+With the sprint review complete, the team now has an opportunity to ask the customer to accept this potentially-shippable increment for deployment and then close the sprint review meeting which brings to a formal end the sprint.

 ---